IceHe/lib/java/cmd/java.md

         - The JVM uses `SIGHUP`, `SIGINT`, and `SIGTERM` to initiate the running of shutdown hooks.
     - Applications embedding the JVM frequently need to trap signals such as `SIGINT` or `SIGTERM`, which can lead to interference with the JVM signal handlers.
         - The `-Xrs` option is available to address this issue.
-        - When `-Xrs` is used, the signal masks for `SIGINT`, `SIGTERM`, `SIGHUP`, and `SIGQUIT` aren’t changed by the JVM, and signal handlers for these signals aren’t installed.
+        - When `-Xrs` is used, the signal masks for `SIGINT`, `SIGTERM`, `SIGHUP`, and `SIGQUIT` aren't changed by the JVM, and signal handlers for these signals aren't installed.
 - Windows:
     - _omitted…_
 - _There are two consequences of specifying `-Xrs` :_
-    - Oracle Solaris, Linux, and macOS : **SIGQUIT thread dumps aren’t available.**
+    - Oracle Solaris, Linux, and macOS : **SIGQUIT thread dumps aren't available.**
-    - _Windows : Ctrl + Break thread dumps aren’t available._
+    - _Windows : Ctrl + Break thread dumps aren't available._
 - User code is responsible for causing shutdown hooks to run, for example, by calling the `System.exit()` when the JVM is to be terminated.

 _`-Xshare:mode`_